 2. Sauvignon Blanc

-Sauvignon Blanc originates in France and it has been cultivated since the 18th century.
+Sauvignon Blanc originates in France and has been cultivated since the 18th century.
 It is one of the most common varieties of white wine, outperformed in popularity and consumption only by Chardonnay.
 This wine’s characteristics vary a lot depending on where and how it is cultivated.
 It can be mineral, grassy, or fruity.
 Some of its distinctive aromas include apple, melon, smoke, and peppers.

 Suggestion: pair with Grilled Chicken, Thai Green Chicken Curry, Sour-Orange Yucatán Chicken